symbol/symbol-docs/source/concepts/namespace.rst

     During the renting period, it is possible to extend the rental by sending a :ref:`register namespace transaction<register-namespace-transaction>` with the extra-confirmed block to rent the namespace.

-    When a renting period ends, the namespace will become inactive, and you will have ``N`` blocks to re-rent it.
+    When a renting period ends, the namespace will become inactive.

+    .. and you will have ``N`` blocks to re-rent it.